LawnchairLauncher/lawnicons/CONTRIBUTING.md

 **App name**

 Official name, usually as in app stores or primary sources.
-Delete things that are not part of an app name.
+Delete things that aren't part of an app name.
 Use the HTML character references for special symbols: for instance, `&amp;` instead of "&".

 ```
 Do